-Have you been called out to a job to fix a failing roof and when you arrive, you just know that the timber structure below the (not-so) waterproof coating will be sodden?
+Have you been called out to a job to fix a failing roof and when you arrive, you just know that the timber structure below will be sodden?
 More than likely.
 With roofs that have degraded poorly, this can be easy to tell.
 And in this situation, there is typically only one option.

-But some contractors believe there to be only one option to fix all failing flat roofs; strip and re-board.
+But some contractors believe this to be only one option to fix all failing flat roofs; strip and re-board.

 If you expose the timber beneath the liquid coating and discover the timber to be sodden, you should complete a full job of ripping up the timber and re-laying new boards.

-However, for where the timber structure is still sound, you can save yourself the costly exercise of stripping timber boards and decking as well as the labour to complete the extra work.
+However, if the timber structure is still sound, you can save yourself the costly exercise of stripping timber boards and decking as well as the labour to complete the extra work.

 If there was a more cost-effective solution, would it be worth looking at?